 The first versions of the Locality Plans

 The first versions of the Locality Plans are published below and an Oxfordshire wide summary of the Locality Plans is being prepared and will be available here soon.

-A summary, easy-to-read version of each individual Locality Plan will be made available in early February.
+A summary, plan-on-a-page version of each individual Locality Plan is also available below.